simatei/simatei/README.md

 # Hi there, I'm Simatei 👋

-I'm a passionate software developer with a knack for creating efficient and scalable solutions.
+I'm a passionate software engineer with a knack for creating efficient and scalable solutions.
 I love exploring new technologies and continuously improving my skills.
 Here's a bit about me:

 - 🔭 I’m currently working on several exciting projects, including web applications, microservices, and cloud-based solutions.
 - 🌱 I’m continuously learning and expanding my knowledge in areas like artificial intelligence, machine learning, and DevOps.